StackStorm/st2docs/docs/source/install/ewc_ha.rst

 Please refer to `K8s <https://kubernetes.io/docs/home/>`__ and `Helm <https://docs.helm.sh/>`__
 documentation if you find any difficulties using these tools.

-However here are some minimal instructions to get started.
+However, here are some minimal instructions to get started.

 Deployment
 __________